Archie F. Howard: Retirement

 Howard settled in San Diego and was active with the San Diego Chapter of the Naval Academy Alumni Association.
 He suffered a huge loss, when his beloved wife, Dorothy, died during the crash of United Airlines Flight 608 in Bryce Canyon, Utah on October 24, 1947.
-Howard moved to his daughter Marry's house at the El Cordova Hotel in Coronado, California.
+Howard moved to his daughter Mary's house at the El Cordova Hotel in Coronado, California.

 Major General Archie F. Howard died on June 24, 1964, in Naval Hospital, San Diego, and is buried with his wife at Fort Rosecrans National Cemetery.
-He was survived by his daughter Marry Douglas Howard and several grandchildren.

 Decorations

 Here is the ribbon bar of Major General Archie F. Howard: